Insights in your inbox

 September 5, 2022

 Your Human Capital, otherwise known as your employees, is the company’s most valuable resource.
 It is not exactly a secret that they are not only the face of your company but the key to productivity, revenue, and innovation.
 When it comes to empowering your workforce and keeping them happy, typical advice includes vague suggestions like wellness days — but while these might play a role, they fail to address the root cause of the day-to-day problems.
-Often, it is the processes that are holding employees back or limiting their autonomy.
-Constant frustration in the day to day will drive down your employee engagement.

 What are standard operating procedures?